Nytra/NeosHeadlessCurbYourUndoManager/README.md

 # HeadlessCurbYourUndoManager

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) Headless Client that deletes any extra UndoManager components that got accidentally spawned in the world.
-Those extra components normally break Undo functionality until they are manually deleted, but with this mod it will be done automatically.
+Those extra components normally break Undo functionality until you manually respawn, but with this mod it will be done automatically.

 It must be installed on the Neos Headless Client which is hosting the session for it to work.